Originally published April 3, 2020, Updated January 26, 2021

 To avoid being caught unaware, or accidentally allowing other participants to overhear a family member who might be talking when you first join a Zoom meeting, turn off the camera and microphone by default.
 Go to settings and select video then check “Turn off my video when joining a meeting.”
 Do the same under audio for “Mute microphone when joining a meeting.”
 That way you can unmute your video and microphone when you’re ready to participate in the meeting.

 You can choose when to turn on your video, depending on the culture of the call, and stay muted when not speaking (pro-tip: you can hit the space-bar to temporarily unmute!)
-Note that if you mute yourself, you are the only one who can unmute, but if a host mutes you, they can also turn your microphone back on.
+Note that if you mute yourself, the host can send a request for you to unmute, but cannot unmute you without your permission (a pro-privacy change Zoom made in 2020!)